Bojanovski/IG-Project/README.txt

     - 1/2/3/4: switch gears

 You can 'draw' the track in ../Resources/TrackDescription.txt.
-First two number represent height and width of the track.
+First two numbers represent height and width of the track.
-Than there is height * width grid of characters representing the track.
+Then there is height * width grid of characters representing the track.
 Meaning of each character:
     - '.' this grid cell is empty
     - 'R' there is a road segment on this grid cell
     - 'C' there is a road segment on this grid cell, and it is the cars starting point